 One of the best Pixel features Google's ever released is Now Playing.
 First ushered in back in 2017 with the Pixel 2, Now Playing constantly listens for any music playing in the background, identifies it, and saves the record for later so you can go back and reference it at any time.
 The best part?
 This all works 100% offline.

-Now Playing is returning to the Pixel 5, and while that shouldn't come as much of a surprise, we're thrilled that Google continues to offer the feature.
-It's one of those things that's hard to live without once you've used it for a while, so whether you're a longtime Pixel owner or new to the series, it's definitely something to look forward to.
+Now Playing has returned to the Pixel 5, and while that shouldn't come as much of a surprise, we're thrilled that Google continues to offer the feature.
+It's one of those things that's hard to live without once you've used it for a while, so whether you're a longtime Pixel owner or new to the series, it's definitely something to check out.

 Record cinematic videos

 If you want a phone that can take incredible pictures, it's no secret that you should get a Pixel.
 When it comes to recording video, however, that's a different beast entirely.
-Video has never been a strong suit for the Pixel lineup, but the Pixel 5 looks to start changing that conversation with its new Cinematic Pan feature.
+Video has never been a strong suit for the Pixel lineup, but the Pixel 5 has started to change that conversation with its new Cinematic Pan feature.

 Utilizing Google's ever-impressive processing and machine learning, Cinematic Pan allows for ultra-smooth panning shots when you're recording video.
 Google says it's "inspired by the equipment used in Hollywood movies," so all of your shots should look buttery smooth.

-Whether you're recording family videos or plan on using the Pixel 5 as a creative tool, this should definitely be a feature you have in your arsenal to make your shots look as smooth as can be.
+Whether you're recording family videos or plan on using the Pixel 5 as a creative tool, it's definitely a feature to have in your arsenal to make your shots look as smooth as can be.

 Set up the Safety app